mit212/lab3_2025/README.md

 Open `lab_code/kinematics.cpp` and fill in `TODO 1` using the equations above.
 Please read the comments for hints.

 To check your implementation, run `lab_code/kinematics.cpp` and `test_code/forward_kinematics_test.cpp`.
-Make sure the arm is in the default position.
+Make sure the arm is in the correct default position.
 In MATLAB, run `matlab/PathPlot.m`.
 Make sure to change the port name (lines 27-28) before running as needed.
 Move the arm around and confirm that line on the plot traces the path of the end-effector.

 ## 5 Inverse Kinematics
 Estimated time of completion: 10 min